 36. “The Friendly Independent”, bmi British Midland.
 For decades BA and bmi British Midland were fierce rivals at London Heathrow.
 After Lufthansa acquired the airline but couldn’t turn around heavy losses, the airline merged with BA in 2012.

-35. “Project Utopia”, BA’s ill-fated attempt to rebrand and reposition the airline, most known for the World Images tailfins from 1997.
+35. “Project Utopia”, BA’s ill-fated attempt to rebrand and reposition the airline as a modern global airline, most known for the World Images tailfins from 1997.